 Arrangements with Commercial Airlines-Pursuant to contractual agreements with our airline partners, we place our equipment on commercial aircraft operated by the airlines for the purpose of delivering the Gogo® service to passengers on the aircraft.
 Depending on the agreement, we may be responsible for the costs of installing and/or deinstalling the equipment.
 Under one type of connectivity agreement we maintain legal title to our equipment; however, under a second, more prevalent type of connectivity agreement some of our airline partners make an upfront payment and take legal title to such equipment.
 The majority of the equipment transactions involve the transfer of legal title but have not met sales recognition for accounting purposes because the risks and rewards of ownership are not fully transferred due to our continuing involvement with the equipment, the length of the term of our agreements with the airlines, and restrictions in the agreements regarding the airlines' use of the equipment.
 We account for these equipment transactions as operating leases of space for our equipment on the aircraft.
 The assets are recorded as airborne equipment on our consolidated balance sheets, as noted in Note 4, "Composition of Certain Balance Sheet Accounts."
 Any upfront equipment payments are accounted for as lease incentives and recorded as deferred airborne lease incentives on our consolidated balance sheets and are recognized as a reduction of the cost of service revenue on a straight-line basis over the term of the agreement with the airline.
-We recognized \$20.2 million, \$12.8 million and \$8.1 million for the years ended December 31, 2015, 2014 and 2013, respectively, as a reduction to our cost of service revenue in our consolidated statements of operations.
-As of December 31, 2015, deferred airborne lease incentives of \$21.7 million and \$121.7 million are included in current and non-current liabilities, respectively, in our consolidated balance sheet.
-As of December 31, 2014, deferred airborne lease incentives of
+We recognized \$20.2 million, \$12.8 million and \$8.1 million for the years ended December 31, 2015, deferred airborne lease incentives of \$21.7 million and \$12.1.7 million are included in current and non-current liabilities, respectively, in our consolidated balance sheet.
+As of December 31, 2014, deferred airborne lease incentives of \$13.8 million and \$83.8 million are included in current and non-current liabilities, respectively, in our consolidated balance sheet.